On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

 \begin{itemize} \item Whether $\mu$ has finite support or not, \item If $\mu$ is infinitely supported, the moment conditions on $\mu$ will matter (first moment, exponential moment, superexponential moment, and so on...), \item Whether the subgroup of $G$ generated by the support of $\mu$ is discrete or not, \item If the generated subgroup is discrete, whether it is of first or second type, \item And, finally, if it is of first kind, whether it is cocompact or not. \end{itemize}

 First results about stationary measures and Poisson boundaries for discrete subgroups of $SL_n(\mathbb{R})$ were established by Furstenberg in \cite{furstenberg1963noncommuting}.
 In particular, the question of when the Lebesgue measure is $\mu$-stationary was first studied by Furstenberg as well in \cite{furstenberg71}.
 Pure Fourier-like approaches were independently demonstrated by \cite{Bourgain2012} and \cite{MR2969625}, which allow us to study $\mu$-stationary measures for \textbf{dense} subgroups of $PSU(1,1)$.
 However, their methods do not apply for discrete groups and are quite delicate with respect to the initial data, requiring complicated number-theoretic and analytic methods to properly apply.
-There have been multiple improvements to Bourgain's approach, see \cite{lequen2022absolutely} and \cite{kittle2023absolutely} for latest examples, but they still do not apply to the discrete case and non-finite supports.
+There have been multiple independently developed improvements to Bourgain's approach, see \cite{lequen2022absolutely} and \cite{kogler2022locallimittheoremrandom} for latest examples, but they still do not apply to the discrete case and non-finite supports.
+We also want to mention \cite{kittle2023absolutely}, which provides an entirely different analytic framework to study stationary measures, allowing us to consider stationary measures with continuous but not necessarily differentiable densities.
 Finally, we want to mention recent attempts to understand the structure of harmonic and Patterson-Sullivan measures using thermodynamic formalism, for example, \cite{garcía2023dimension} and \cite{cantrell2022invariant}.
 Once again, these approaches are not universal, as Garc\`{i}a-Lessa's paper does not generalize to first-kind Fuchsian groups, and the thermodynamic approach of Cantrell-Tanaka provides considerably more information for Patterson-Sullivan measures than harmonic measures.

-As one can see, up until now there was no single method which unified all above settings, and the general consensus is that no such method should have exist, in light of the incredible variety of techniques used to study different settings.
+As one can see, up until now there was no single method which unified all above settings, and until very recently, the general consensus was that no such method should have exist, in light of the incredible variety of techniques used to study different settings.